Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Miscellaneous
 - The Odd Egg can now hatch into starters as well as babies, and whatever it becomes is a guaranteed shiny
-- NPCs in Kanto that sell Berries and Apricorns
+- NPCs in Kanto who sell Berries and Apricorns
 - Tweaks to specific move effects like the possible powers of Present and Magnitude
 - Changes to the lists of moves referenced by different enemy trainer AI functions, potentially making them smarter
 - Chansey NPCs in Pokémon Centers, and nurses are color-coded based on the city's name